Bell County Court Records

 Accessing Civil Court Records

-The Bell County District Clerk’s Office is the custodian of civil records filed in the District Courts.
+The Bell County District Clerk's Office keeps civil records filed in the District Courts.
 To search or request records:

 - Online: Use the Bell County Odyssey Portal to search by case number or party name.
 The civil/probate case index covers records from October 1989 to the present.

-- In person: Visit the District Clerk’s civil department at 1201 Huey Road, Belton.
-The clerk will search for the requested document, notify the requestor of the copy cost, and release copies upon receipt of payment.
+- In person: Visit the District Clerk's civil department at 1201 Huey Road, Belton.
+The clerk will locate the document, notify you of the copy cost, and release copies upon receipt of payment.

 Civil Records Copy Fees